About Scholarly Teaching

 - Serves as the professional development director for the Academy of Process Educators where he mentors other faculty across the nation to deliver high quality online workshops.

-- Has experience as an online learner in two MOOCs and two year-long faculty self-growth learning communities.
+- Has experience as an online learner in two MOOCs and three year-long faculty self-growth learning communities.

 Hillary SteinerHillary Steiner Associate Director for the Scholarship of Teaching and Learning and Associate Professor of Educational Psychology, Department of Psychological Science